slott56/building-skills-oo-design-book/source/craps/craps_game.rst

-..  method:: CrapsGamePointOff.eleven(self, throw: Throw) -> None
+..  method:: CrapsGamePointOn.eleven(self, throw: Throw) -> None

     :param throw: The throw that is associated an eleven.
     :type throw: :class:`Throw`